Does Divorce Show Up on Your Credit Report?

 When you are going through a divorce, there are many things you need to keep track of.
 From important court dates to negotiating the details of your settlement, it can be easy to let some things slip your mind.
 One thing that you don’t want to forget about is protecting your credit score.

-At the Law & Mediation Firm of Klueck & Hoppes, APC, we have encountered countless clients who have had their credit ruined by their former spouse.
+At Family Law San Diego, we have encountered countless clients who have had their credit ruined by their former spouse.
 Below, we tell you a few ways you can protect your credit during your divorce:

 - Pay off and close any joint credit cards you have with your ex.